The Herald (Glasgow): Founding

 The newspaper was founded by an Edinburgh-born printer called John Mennons in January 1783 as a weekly publication called the Glasgow Advertiser.
 Mennons' first edition had a global scoop: news of the treaties of Versailles reached Mennons via the Lord Provost of Glasgow just as he was putting the paper together.
 War had ended with the American colonies, he revealed.
 The Herald, therefore, is as old as the United States of America, give or take an hour or two.

 The story was, however, only carried on the back page.
 Mennons, using the larger of two fonts available to him, put it in the space reserved for late news.

 First sale and renaming

-In 1802, Mennons sold the newspaper to Benjamin Mathie and Dr James McNayr, former owner of the Glasgow Courier, which along with the Mercury, was one of two papers Mennons had come to Glasgow to challenge.
+In 1802, Mennons sold the newspaper to Benjamin Mathie and James McNayr, former owner of the Glasgow Courier, which along with the Mercury, was one of two papers Mennons had come to Glasgow to challenge.
 Mennons' son Thomas retained an interest in the company.
 The new owners changed the name to The Herald and Advertiser and Commercial Chronicle in 1803.
 In 1805 the name changed again, this time to The Glasgow Herald when Thomas Mennons severed his ties to the paper.